-Drinks like Jagerbombs, or vodka and Red Bull cocktails keep you partying all night long – but they also have some less pleasant side effects.
-In fact, the combination of energy drinks and alcohol is so dangerous that the CDC, among others, has cautioned drinkers against indulging in these kinds of beverages.
+Alcohol mixed with energy drinks create combinations like Jagerbombs, or vodka and Red Bull cocktails that keep you partying all night long – but they also have some less pleasant side effects.
+In fact, the combination of energy drinks and alcohol is so dangerous that the CDC, among others, has cautioned drinkers against indulging in these kinds of caffeinated beverages.

 The Truth About Energy Drinks